 COMPUTABILITY, LOGIC, AND PHILOSOPHY OF MATHEMATICS

-I'm a research fellow at the Institute of Discrete Mathematics and Geometry of Vienna University of Technology (TU Wien), where I lead the project "A new way of classifying algorithmic problems in algebra" (2023-2027) funded by the Austrian Science Fund and based at the TU Wien.
+I'm an assistant professor of logic (RTDb) at the University of Bari.
+I also lead the project "A new way of classifying algorithmic problems in algebra" (2022-2026), funded by the Austrian Science Fund and based at the TU Wien.

-The core of my research lies in logic and in the foundations of mathematics.
-I’m particularly keen on using computability theoretic machinery to tackle problems coming from a wide range of fields, such as philosophy, general mathematics, theoretical computer science, and linguistics.
+In my research, I’m particularly keen on using computability theoretic machinery to tackle problems coming from a wide range of fields, such as philosophy, general mathematics, theoretical computer science, and linguistics.

-I've held research or teaching positions at several institutions, including Sapienza University of Rome, University of Bari, and University of Siena.
+I've held research or teaching positions at several institutions, including TU Wien, Sapienza University of Rome, and University of Siena.
 I received a Ph.D. from Scuola Normale Superiore in Pisa in 2016.
 I obtained the Habilitation to be associate professor both in Mathematical Logic and Logic and Philosophy of Science from the Italian Ministry of Education.

 The paper Investigating the computable Friedman-Stanley jump has been accepted for publication in the Journal of Symbolic Logic

 The paper How to make (mathematical) assertions with directives has been accepted for publication in Synthese